Lameaux/algo/README.md

 # Algorithms and Data Structures

-This is my sandbox for playing with algorihtms and data structures.
+This is my sandbox for playing with algorithms and data structures.
 There you can find **Java** implementation of:

 ### Sorting
   - Bubble Sort